top of page

 Proprioceptive Training:

-• Balance Exercises: Incorporating balance exercises that challenge the body's sense of position and stimulate the proprioceptive feedback mechanisms, which are essential for correcting automatic postural adjustments.
+• Balance Exercises: Incorporating balance exercises that challenge the body's sense of position and stimulate the proprioceptive feedback mechanisms essential for correcting automatic postural adjustments.

-• Functional Movements: Engaging in functional movement exercises that replicate daily or sports-specific activities to ensure that the body maintains proper posture during dynamic activities.
+• Functional Movements: Engaging in functional movement exercises replicating daily or sports-specific activities to ensure the body maintains proper posture during dynamic activities.

 Exercise Demonstrations

-The exercise videos provided here are illustrative of the types of exercises we may recommend to our patients.
-It's important to note that these are just examples from a broader range of exercises we utilize to assist our patients in improving their posture.
+The exercise videos provided here illustrate the types of exercises we may recommend to our patients.
+It's important to note that these are just examples of a broader range of exercises we utilize to assist our patients in improving their posture.

 Postural Correction Exercise Video